-- Irrigation and drainage systems need to be modernized and upgraded.
-Geographic coverage of water supply system for irrigation is still limited and has not reached the required level especially in mountainous areas.
-The dyke system is inadequate in some areas. - Policy is needed on the sharing of capital costs for multipurpose reservoir development.
-For example, where hydropower is the main sector promoting the development, other sectors which benefit from downstream flow management might make some contribution to the development or operation of the reservoir. - Climate change has caused both severe flooding and reduced low flow, resulting in greater need for water storage and regulation. - The level of hydraulic works development, management is relatively low.
+- Poor operation and maintenance of hydraulic works. - Operational efficiency is therefore low. - Irrigation and drainage systems need to be modernized and upgraded.
+The dyke system is inadequate in some areas. - Policy is needed on the sharing of capital costs for multipurpose reservoir development. - Climate change has caused both severe flooding and reduced low flow, resulting in greater need for water storage and regulation. - Hydraulic works development, management is relatively low.
 Major investment needs exist in the area of water supply and sanitation.
 Institutional development and capacity building in these areas are critical needs.